-There is nothing more rewarding than planning a meeting that people want to attend.
-With legendary weather, pristine beaches, sun-kissed cliffs and a friendly vibe, San Diego, located on the Pacific coast of California, draws big crowds and big thinking.
-The only U.S. city to be named a “World Smart City” by National Geographic Channel, San Diego is a destination where attendees achieve the extraordinary.
-The award-winning San Diego Convention Center, located on the bay, is LEED Gold certified, where green meetings meet blue waters!
-Seven unique meeting regions are minutes from San Diego International Airport, national parks, and iconic attractions like the San Diego Zoo, the USS Midway Museum, Balboa Park and SeaWorld.
-More than 100 unique city neighborhoods speak to San Diego’s rich diversity, and cultural and culinary offerings.
-See what San Diego is all about…
+There is nothing more rewarding than planning an event that draws record attendance.
+With legendary weather, oceanfront backdrops and a friendly vibe, San Diego, is a destination surrounded by natural beauty that draws big crowds and big thinking.
+The only U.S. city to be named a “World Smart City” by National Geographic Channel, San Diego is a meetings destination where attendees can capture memories and achieve the extraordinary.
+The award-winning LEED Gold certified San Diego Convention Center is flanked by three waterfront upscale convention hotels.
+Beyond downtown, six other unique meeting regions are minutes from San Diego International Airport, national parks, and iconic attractions like the San Diego Zoo, the USS Midway Museum, Balboa Park and SeaWorld.
+Beyond the visual romance, its rich diversity and cultural offerings make San Diego a must attend experience.

 - How much is the total cumulative hotel tax?
 12.5%